sneakerhax/Posts/posts/Broken_into_Red_Teaming.md

     * Make sure to always consider your goals
     * Always use the path you feel works best for your learning style
 * Find local meetups or conferences in your area (Optional)
-* Listen to podcasts, watch videos, or read chat logs daily for immersion
+* Listen to podcasts, watch videos, or read chat (IRC/Discord/Slack) daily for immersion
 * Choose a specialty and give yourself 1-2 weeks on that topic to verify that you enjoy it
 * Make sure your plan matches the type of job you're seeking
 * Choose the level of public interaction that makes you comfortable